josenestorpardoherrera/PersonalSite/content/home/about.md

 # About me

-<p align="justify">I am a Colombian youth who just got graduated from the Master's degree in Electronics Engineering at the <a href="https://www.polimi.it/" target="_blank">Politecnico di Milano</a>.
-On 2017, I graduated from the <a href="http://www.javeriana.edu.co/" target="_blank">Pontificia Universidad Javeriana</a> with B.S in Electronics Engineering.</p>
+<p align="justify">I am from Colombia and currently working as <i>Junior Hardware and Firmware Designer</i> at <a href="https://lnx.seletech.com/index.php/en/" target="_blank">Seletech Engineering Srl</a>, an Italian company which completely develops products for the Aerospace and Defense sector.

 <p align="justify">As an engineer, I am focused to apply my knowledge, experience and skills for the purpose of helping solve social and environmental problems.
 In addition, I am committed to collaborate to keep electronics in constant growing so as to contribute to science and engineering.</p>

-<p align="justify">During my undergraduate studies, I was a teaching assistant, and participated on robotics competitions and championships with <a href="https://www.facebook.com/javexrobotics/" target="_blank">JaVEX Robotics</a>.
+<p align="justify">I graduated last year from the Master's degree in Electronics Engineering at the <a href="https://www.polimi.it/" target="_blank">Politecnico di Milano</a>.
+On 2017, I graduated from the <a href="http://www.javeriana.edu.co/" target="_blank">Pontificia Universidad Javeriana</a> with B.S in Electronics Engineering.
+During my undergraduate studies, I was a teaching assistant, and participated on robotics competitions and championships with <a href="https://javexpuj.wixsite.com/javexpuj" target="_blank">JaVEX Robotics</a>.
 Besides, I was an intern and full-time employee at <a href="https://www.mavicontrol.com/" target="_blank">Mavicontrol Ltda</a> in Colombia.</p>

-<p align="justify">Currently, I am interested in developing projects which involve the design and implementation of electronic devices, circuits and systems, specifically related to VR/AR, robotics and artificial intelligence.</p>
+<p align="justify">I am mainly interested in developing projects which involve the design and implementation of electronic devices, circuits and systems, specifically related to VR/AR, robotics and artificial intelligence.</p>